Biotechnology Stocks

 The main obstacle on the way to cure cancer is that this is not just one disease.
 Each cancer is made of abnormal cells in its own unique way.
 This means that no chemical drug is likely to work on every cancer, as each will have a unique pattern of resistance and weaknesses.

 One promising strategy is to take immune cells from the patient and modify them so they focus on killing cancerous cells.
-The cells are them multiplied in a lab and re-injected in the patient.
+The cells are then multiplied in a lab and re-injected in the patient.

 These are the basics behind the promising CAR-T cancer therapies (Chimeric Antigen Receptor).

-The most advanced therapies look to engineer CAR-T or CAR-NK cells that can be produced in large batches, and still accepted by the body of multiple patients.
+The most advanced therapies look to engineer CAR-T or CAR-NK cells that can be produced in large batches and still accepted by the body of multiple patients.

 CRISPR Companies Leading In Cancer Therapies

-CRISPR Therapeutics (CRSP)
+1. CRISPR Therapeutics

 One of the leading companies in this sector is CRISPR Therapeutics, founded by one of the discoverers of CRISPR-CAs9.

-The company has currently 7 candidates in the pipeline, of which 4 already in clinical trials.
+The company currently has 7 candidates in the pipeline, of which 4 already in clinical trials.

-Ginkgo Bioworks Holdings, Inc. (DNA)
+2. Ginkgo Bioworks Holdings, Inc.

 Synthetic biology company Gingko Bioworks announced in April 2023 a partnership with the Wisconsin Alumni Research Foundation (WARF) to jointly develop the new generation of CAR-T treatment.
 Researchers at the WARF were behind the first FDA-approved CAR-T therapy.
 Today, 6 CAR-T therapies have been approved, and intense research efforts are being made to adapt CAR-T therapies to solid tumors.